odyshewroman/CurvedTextView/README.md

 # CurvedTextView

 CurvedTextView it is UIKit based UI element for drawing curved text.
-This realisztio based on this [stackowerflow comment](https://stackoverflow.com/a/32785652)
+This realisation based on this [stackowerflow comment](https://stackoverflow.com/a/32785652)

 <p align="center">